dzackgarza/Notes/Conferences/UCSD Algebraic Geometry Jan 2019/Friday.md

 # John Lesieutre - Numerical Dimension Revisited

 > The Iitaka dimension of a line bundle D on a projective variety X is the dimension of the image of the rational map given by |mD| for large and divisible m.
-This is not a numerical invariant of D, and there are several approaches to constructing a "numerical dimension" of D, which should be an analogous invariant depending only on the numerical class of D.  I will discuss an example of a divisor with surprising properties with respect to these different definitions.
+This is not a numerical invariant of D, and there are several approaches to constructing a "numerical dimension" of D, which should be an analogous invariant depending only on the numerical class of D.  I will discuss an example of a divisor with surprising properties with respect to these different definitions.[^1 Thought to be the same!]
 >
 > The example is based on the existence of pseudo-automorphisms of Calabi-Yau varieties with a certain kind of dynamical positivity.
 As time permits, I will explain some implications of this same positivity condition for questions in arithmetic dynamics.